Centene Corporation (CNC) Shares Decline Despite Market Challenges

 JP Morgan gave a rating of “Neutral” to CNC, setting the target price at $90 in the report published on February 23rd of the current year.

-Volatility was left at 2.35%, however, over the last 30 days, the volatility rate increased by 2.00%, as shares surge +0.39% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.52% lower at present.
+Volatility was left at 2.30%, however, over the last 30 days, the volatility rate increased by 1.99%, as shares sank -5.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.09% lower at present.

 Insider Trading